-People with Chronic fatigue syndrome aren’t lazy, and they aren’t just a little bit tired.
-This complex and debilitating condition causes sufferer to feel a profound and ongoing exhaustion that just won’t go away.
+People with chronic fatigue syndrome aren’t lazy, and they aren’t just a little bit tired.
+This complex and debilitating condition causes sufferers to feel a profound and ongoing exhaustion that just won’t go away.
 It can’t be alleviated by sleeping or resting more and the symptoms can get worse if the person attempts to engage in any mental or physical activity.

 What are those symptoms?

 - Impaired memory

 - Impaired concentration